What is Reiki and how does it work?

 body or just above it.
 Recipients remain fully clothed and covered by a blanket (the Reiki will pass through).

-A full treatment session takes around one hour.
+A full treatment session takes between 30 and 60 minutes.
 However, Reiki can also be given

 to specific areas for much shorter periods of time.
 Every Reiki treatment is unique and people may feel very different sensations – such as heat, cold or tingling - at different times.